 The seven Research Councils also have their own press offices, which deal with any specific enquiries relating to their work.
 Contact details are available on their websites as follows:

-Research Councils UK produce a variety of publications and resources need link which provide resources for researchers and users of research; highlight the outcomes and impact of research; and set out policy and strategy.
+Research Councils UK produce a variety of publications and resources which provide resources for researchers and users of research; highlight the outcomes and impact of research; and set out policy and strategy.
 Publications are listed in chronological order, the first being the most recent.

 RCUK produces a number of films about cross-Council research and policy areas.

 The research councils have produced a joint style guide which includes guidance for online and printed resources.
 This style guide provides information that will help ensure the research councils produce clear, consistent and user-friendly content across our websites and printed media.